karim-izm/Java-SpeedTest/README.md

 Then run one of the following:

-java -jar speedtest.jar --light

-css
-Copy
-Edit

-Downloads a 100MB file for a quick test.

-java -jar speedtest.jar --standard
+Downloads a 100MB file for a quick test : java -jar speedtest.jar --light

-css
-Copy
-Edit

-Downloads a 1GB file to test average speeds more reliably.

-java -jar speedtest.jar --heavy
+Downloads a 1GB file to test average speeds more reliably : java -jar speedtest.jar --standard

-bash
-Copy
-Edit

-Downloads a 10GB file to test long-term sustained bandwidth.
+Downloads a 10GB file to test long-term sustained bandwidth: java -jar speedtest.jar --heavy

-### Example Output

-Starting network speed test...
-Testing: 100% complete, Current speed: 16.10 MB/s